-Of course, there are many other things you can do to grow your business, but for purpose of my discussion here, I'll focus on these five primary components.
+Of course, there are many other things you can do to grow your business, but for the purpose of the discussion here, I'll focus on these five.

-The truth is that other than some administrative functions, which may not be under your direct influence or control, nearly everything you do to build or grow your business can be classified under one of five different and distinct areas, or categories, and if you learn these five simple concepts and how to apply them, believe me, your competition won't stand a chance.
+The truth is, other than some administrative functions, which may not be under your direct influence or control, nearly everything you do to build or grow your business can be classified under one of five areas, or categories, and if you learn these five basic concepts and how to apply them, your competition won't stand a chance.